phoenixframework/phoenix/C_routing.md

 ###Resources

-The router supports other macros besides those for HTTP verbs like 'get', 'post' and 'put'.
-The most important among them is 'resources', which expands out to eight clauses of the match function.
+The router supports other macros besides those for HTTP verbs like `get/2`, `post/2` and `put/2`.
+The most important among them is `resources/2`, which expands out to eight clauses of the match function.

 Put this line into your router.ex file `resources "users", HelloPhoenix.UserController`